hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

 p.28~p.61 in slides.
 Mainly about various survey results.

-+ Education and Training: Top three attacks
++ Education and Training to avoid top three attacks

   - Phishing
   - Malware (Ransomware)